LiamJPOS/japanese-mt-ie-pipeline/README.md

 # Multilingual Information Extraction With Machine Translation: A Pipeline Experiment Using Japanese Wikipedia

 This file gives a simple breakdown of my research into how well machine translation works as part of an information extraction pipeline.
 This research was conducted for a dissertation presented in partial fulfillment for an MA in Computational Linguistics.
-The full paper has also been included.
+The full paper has also been included in the repository.

 Information Extraction (IE) is the task of extracting machine-readable data from unstructured text.
 More specifically it's focussed on mapping relations between entities or events and timelines.
 Extracted information is often stored in a structured way such as in a database.